 A treat is ahead with lunch at Ruiben in Galway.
 Then we head on a sea-side hike after arriving at the hotel.

 Dinner on Wednesday will be at our home for the next few nights, Rosleague Manor.

 Just steps from the hotel we will meet our host Mary who will share all the intricacies of foraging for seaweed, we will then have a cooking demonstration and make some chowder with our mussels, potatoes and seaweed.

 We will find a sunny. seaside spot to cook up some freshly harvested samphire (a sea veg) with fresh Irish butter and Achille Island Sea Salt.
 Picnic style, with a lovely glass (or two) of wine.

 Then off to Leenane to The Misunderstood Heron, a food truck of sorts along the Killary Fjord.
 This lil spot is a hidden gem with fresh seafood, amazing soups and a view to die for.
 Just a snack might be all that’s needed, but the view, oh the view.

 Dinner will be at the SeaHare Kitchen in Clifden followed by some pubs and a music sesh (session) of traditional Irish music that can’t be beat.

 Care to take a sea-swim?
 Or a walk along the seashore?
-You’ll have time before we will have our last Irish breakfast together at Rosleague Manor, then we will transport you back to Galway City Centre.
+You’ll have time before we devour our last Irish breakfast together at Rosleague Manor at noon to transport you back to Galway City Centre.
 From Galway, you can hop on a train, or hire a car.
 Your Irish next journey awaits.

 – The Lost Valley